presnick/ProgramsInformationPeople/_sources/Selection/ExtraExercises.rst

    class myTests(TestCaseGui):

       def testSixA(self):
-         self.assertEqual(output, ["True", "None"], "Testing that value of output is correct.")
+         self.assertEqual(output, [True, None], "Testing that value of output is correct.")

       def testSixB(self):
          self.assertEqual(x in [64, 65, 66, 67], True, "Testing that value of x is reasonable for this problem")